neatorobito/Salut/README.md

 When a device connects and is successfully registered, this callback will be fired. **You can access the entire list of registered clients using the field `registeredClients`.**

 ####CLIENT
-There are several methods to discover services. **Salut will connect to services of the same type.**
+There are several methods to discover services. **Salut will only connect to found services of the same type.**

 ```
     network.discoverNetworkServices(new SalutDeviceCallback() {